milselarch/milselarch.github.io/README.md

 ## Todos done

+- [x] add github action to do deployment automatically
 - [x] connect own domain to the github pages website
 - [x] Change codebase to use TypeScript instead of JavaScript
 - [x] Change the color scheme (red and blank tints)